RonanChance/Data-410/Project7.md

 | Micro F1 | 0.57 | 0.89 | 0.94 | 0.97 |
 | Macro F1 | 0.56 | 0.89 | 0.94 | 0.97 |

+## Results Summary
+Some definitions and understandings:

+- *Classification Accuracy*: Overall, how often is the classifier correct?

+- *Sensitivity*: When the actual value is positive, how often is the prediction correct?

+- *Specificity*: When the actual value is negative, how often is the prediction correct?

+- The *F1* score serves as a helpful metric that considers both precision and recall.

+- We use *micro-averaging score* when there is a need to weight each instance or prediction equally

+- We use *macro-averaging* score when all classes need to be treated equally to evaluate the overall performance of the classifier with regard to the most frequent class labels.

 ## Conclusion
 The need for contextual clues in determining malicious links.
 For example, a history of malicious services on the link domain show the potential for abuse.
 These historical data points could be obtained from google transparency report, or resources like URLVoid.
 Part of the complexity of this classification problem also stems from the dataset.
 Some links are categoriezed as 'defacement' as they once were, but have since been re-establised as benign websites.